top of page

 LOOK it's easy to criticize someone else, but part of learning the power of acceptance is acknowledging your faults and walking in that truth.

-THE ACTIVE EFFORT TO BE ACCEPTABLE
+III.
+ACTIVE EFFORT IS REQUIRED TO BE ACCEPTABLE!

-Again, we have to remember that being accepted requires a level of humility that we should in turn bestow on others.
-So I like to think about it like this, if you follow the "golden rule", you are making an active effort.
+Again, we have to remember that being accepted requires a level of humility that we should, in turn, bestow on others.
+So, I like to think about it like this: If you follow the "golden rule," you are making an active effort.

 SHARE COMMENTS BELOW!